 New Zealand has codified large sections of real estate law in the form of the Property Law Act 2007 and the Land Transfer Act 2017.
 New Zealand has also developed its own body of common law, but courts will often refer to decisions from other commonwealth jurisdictions with similar legal systems, such as Australia, the United Kingdom and Canada.

-New Zealand has been experiencing high levels of foreign investment in its real estate market, particularly in commercial/industrial/retail assets.
+New Zealand is continuing to experience high levels of foreign investment in its real estate market, particularly in commercial/industrial/retail assets.
 This is likely due to:

-Yields have reduced as offshore investors are more willing to pay more to secure what are seen as relatively higher returns.
+Yields are continuing to reduce as offshore investors are willing to pay more to secure what are seen as relatively higher returns.

 Recent significant deals include:

-The most common types of legal estates comprised within records of title are as follows:
+The most common property rights are as follows:

 Other rights in land that are commonly granted are set out in 6.1 Types of Arrangements Allowing the Use of Real Estate for a Limited Period of Time.